cgrindel/rules_spm/examples/README.md

 To execute these tests, you have two choices:

 1. Configure `NOPASSWD` for the user.
-This will allow `sudo` to be executed without a password.
+This will allow `sudo` to execute without a password.
 It can be convenient, but it can also be risky.
 2. Set up a utility that sends along the password for the `sudo` user using the `SUDO_ASKPASS` environment variable.
 The integration tests are configured to pass along `SUDO_ASKPASS` from your environment to the integration test.
-If the environment variable is detected the `sudo` command is configured to execute the utility referenced by the `SUDO_ASKPASS` environment variable.
+If the environment variable is detected the `sudo` command will execute the utility referenced by the `SUDO_ASKPASS` environment variable.

 #### Set Up Askpass Utility for macOS